-Standish plays a role in the overall Wigan Core Strategy seeking to enhance employment and has one Employment Area, Bradley Hall Trading Estate, on Bradley Lane.
-The plan seeks to add smaller existing business sites as employment sites to provide and retain key employment in the local area.
-The loss of business premises in Standish is of concern and businesses are required to create a sustainable thriving village.
+Standish plays a role in the overall Wigan Core Strategy seeking to enhance employment and currently has one Employment Area, Bradley Hall Trading Estate, on Bradley Lane.
+The plan seeks to add a smaller existing business site as an employment site to provide and retain key employment in the local area.
+On 14, November, 2014, outline planning permission was granted for 148 houses on part of the industrial estate, which included at Section 106 agreement that the remaining part of the site shall be improved.
+In January, 2018, Homes England, current owners of the site submitted a new outline application for 163 dwellings.
+The loss of business premises in Standish is of concern and businesses are needed to create a sustainable thriving village.
 The plan aims to support and protect employment by resisting change of use to residential uses and encourage new employment on vacant Brownfield Land sites within the Standish Neighbourhood Plan Area.